datatrail-jhu/02_googlecloud/docs/index.md

 ---
-title: "Google and the Cloud"
+title: "02: Google and the Cloud"
 date: "May, 2022"
 site: bookdown::bookdown_site
 documentclass: book